galahadsh/galahadsh/README.md

 <table><tr>
   <td>
     <h3> Wolfcode Page 📱  </h3>
-    <p>This is a page of programing team of Instituto Tecnológico de Merida</p>
+    <p>This is a page of independent team of Instituto Tecnológico de Merida</p>
     <a href="https://wolfcodesquad.github.io/WolfCode_page/">:arrow_forward: See more</a>
   </td>
   <td>